kobekyoko/exercise-2-react-complete/README.md

 You can enter text in the input field.

 If the text length is less than 5, you'll see "Text too short" below the input field.
-If the text length is greater than 5, you'll see "Text long enough" below the input field.
+If the text length is equal to 5 or greater than 5, you'll see "Text long enough" below the input field.

 Also, each letter you entered is shown below the input field with a box.

 By clicking each letter in a box, you can remove it.
 One by one.

-### to run this project
+### To run this project

 "NPM start" to run this project